Smash! (comics): Merger with Valiant

 The merged title was dominated by Valiant, which contributed nine strips consisting of twenty pages; whereas Smash! was represented by only four strips, totaling a meager nine pages: Janus Stark, The Swots & The Blots, Simon Test, and His Sporting Lordship.

 Despite all of the changes, the new Smash! had lasted only two years.
 It was only marginally profitable, but no title could have survived such a lengthy loss of production.
 Its demise was directly attributable to the strike.

 Smash! was the last attempt in the UK market to publish a general boys comic, mixing adventure, sports and humour strips.
 Subsequent comics would survive only by ruthlessly focusing on narrow, sectional interests: such as all-sports, all-war, or all-humour; (Note: The most successful of these was Doctor Who Weekly, which still exists today, although it had to become a monthly title in order to survive (and adopt a magazine format).) just as the American market had already specialised into all-funnies, all-horror, and all-superhero titles.
 The writing was on the wall for non-niche comics in the UK, for, in the face of the competition from television, even IPC's flagship, Valiant, ultimately could not survive.
 (Note: One trend in British comics was to ride the coat-tails of the success of television, which was gradually killing off comics, by specialising in strips based on popular TV shows: titles which attempted to ride the back of the tiger in this fashion included TV Comic, TV21, TV Tornado, Lady Penelope, Joe 90 Top Secret, Countdown/TV Action, and Doctor Who Weekly.)

 Smash! characters in Albion

 Many of IPC's characters, including several from Smash!, were featured in the 2005–2006 limited series Albion, published by WildStorm (DC Comics).
 Those from Smash! included Bad Penny, Brian's Brain, The Cloak, Cursitor Doom, Grimly Feendish, Janus Stark, Rubberman, Tri-Man, and the cast of Queen of the Seas.

-2023 revival
+2023 revival and 2026 reprint

 In October 2023 Smash! was revived for a three-issue mini-series by the Treasury of British Comics imprint of Rebellion Developments.

+In 2026 The Legend Testers was collected in a trade paperback by Rebellion.